 “Place occupied then uninhabitable: Meadows, houses, fields, towns to take at pleasure,

 “Famine, plague, war, extensive land arable.”

-Brian Dunning, a science writer and host of the Skeptoid podcast, argued on his show interpreting Nostradamus’ poems falls within the realm of conspiracy theories.
+Science writer and podcast host, Brian Dunning argued that the method of interpreting Nostradamus’ poems falls within the realm of conspiracy theorie, stating:

-The skeptic said: “How accurate are his predictions?
-You could fill a library with books claiming to match quatrains with major events in world history – all, of course, deciphered and published after those events occurred.
+“How accurate are his predictions?
+You could fill a library with books claiming to match quatrains with major events in world history – all, of course, deciphered and published after those events occurred.”